AA&A’s Howard Sandroff presents “The Obsessive Image”, Thursday, May 8th, 7:00 PM, Evanston Art Center

 Published over the summer, the book is a biography of Ann Silver, a pioneer in the Deaf Art Movement, told through her art.
 WCRX-FM Named One of The Top 20 Coolest College Radio Stations Men's Health U

 list of the "20 Coolest College Radio Stations" includes WCRX-FM.
-WCRX nominated for Intercollegiate Broadcast System awards.
+WCRX wins 2 Intercollegiate Broadcast System Awards

 The conference was the Great Books – Great Questions: Interdisciplinary Liberal Arts Education in Canada Conference, held at the University of King’s College.
 Internationally Known Deaf Preforming Artist Peter S. Cook to Deliver Fall 2012 LAS Dean's Lecture